-In addition to defining "hostile environment," the following definitions are provided to help you determine whether the behavior of concern should be reported to school authorities as an incident of harassment, intimidation, or bullying:
+In addition to defining "hostile environment," the following definitions are provided to help you determine whether the behavior of concern should be reported to school authorities as an incident of harassment, intimidation, and/or bullying:

-- HARASSMENT: Any one-sided, malicious act which causes physical harm or damages another's property.
-It does not have to include intent to harm, be directed at a specific target, or involve repeated incidents.
-It creates a hostile environment at school. - INTIMIDATION: Implied or overt threats of physical violence that substantially interfere with a student's education and creates a hostile environment at school. - BULLYING: Unwanted aggressive behavior by another person or group that involves an observed or perceived power imbalance and is repeated multiple times or is highly likely to be repeated.
-It results in physical or educational harm.
-It creates a hostile environment at school. - Cyberbullying: Cyberbullying, impersonating another, hate mail, defamation, harassment, or intimidation of any kind, are prohibited.
-Cyberbullying is bullying or harassment that happens online.
-It can happen on a social networking site, in a text message, an email, an online game or comments.
-It might involve rumors or images posted on someone's profile or passed around for others to see or creating a group or page to make a person feel left out.
-Because cyberbullying messages can be rapidly sent to many people, they can cause considerable damage to children.
-Use the HIB reporting form to report Cyberbullying. - DISCRIMINATORY HARASSMENT: Occurs when conduct is based on a student's protected class (race, color, religion, ancestry, national origin, gender, sexual orientation, gender expression or identity, mental or physical disability or other distinguishing characteristics) AND is serious enough to create a hostile environment at school. - o If you experience or witness discriminatory harassment, you can report the incident(s) to your student's school principal or the district's civil rights compliance officer.
-The district's Civil Rights Compliance Officer is Charles Burleigh.
-Contact is: 360.412.4453, cburleigh@nthurston.k12.wa.us, or in person or by U.S. post mail at 305 College St. NE.
-Lacey, WA 98516. - SEXUAL HARASSMENT: Sexual harassment is a form of discriminatory harassment.
-It is unwelcome behavior or communication that is sexual in nature and: - Leads the student to believe they must submit to unwelcome sexual conduct or communication to gain something in return, OR - The conduct substantially interferes with a student's educational performance or creates a hostile environment.
+- HARASSMENT: Any one-sided act which causes physical or mental harm, damages another's property, or which threatens a person or group and puts them in reasonable fear of harm to person or property.
+It does not have to involve repeated incidents.
+It occurs when conduct is based on a student's protected class (sex, race, creed, religion, color, national origin, age, veteran or military status, sexual orientation, gender expression, gender identity, disability, or the use of a trained dog guide or service animal) OR other distinguishing characteristics (for example, physical appearance, clothing or other apparel, socioeconomic status, or weight).
+There is no requirement that the targeted student actually possess the characteristic that is the basis for the harassment.
+Harassment creates a hostile environment at school. - INTIMIDATION: Implied or overt threats of physical violence that substantially interfere with a student's education and creates a hostile environment at school. - BULLYING: Unwanted aggressive behavior by another person or group who are not siblings or current dating partners that involves an observed or perceived power imbalance and is repeated multiple times or is highly likely to be repeated.
+It results in physical, psychological, social, or educational harm.
+It creates a hostile environment at school. - Cyberbullying: Willful and repeated harm inflicted through the use of computers, cell phones, and other electronic devices.
+Examples include mean texted messages or emails, rumors posted on social networking sites, sexted or other embarrassing pictures, videos, websites, or fake profiles.
+Because cyberbullying messages can be rapidly sent to many people, they can cause considerable damage to children. - SEXUAL ASSAULT: In the case of sexual assault, the victim is encouraged to contact 9-1-1 immediately to report the incident to the police.

-Report sexual harassment to any school staff member or to the Title IX Compliance Officer, Charles Burleigh.
-Contact is: 360.412.4453, cburleigh@nthurston.k12.wa.us, or in person or by U.S. post mail at 305 College St. NE.
-Lacey, WA 98516.
-The Title IX Compliance Officer can help you decide if any action needs to be taken and how best to address your situation.
-To read the district's complete policy on sexual harassment, please consult NTPS Policy 3205.

-- SEXUAL ASSAULT: In the case of sexual assault, the victim is encouraged to contact 9-1-1 immediately to report the incident to the police.
 If sexual assault is reported to any school official and the police have not been notified, that official must follow mandated reporting laws and notify law enforcement of the alleged assault.
-According to Washington State Law, "sexual assault" involves one or more of the following:

-- o Rape or rape of a child;

-- Assault with intent to commit rape or rape of a child;

-- Incest or indecent liberties;

-- Child molestation;

-- Sexual misconduct with a minor;

-- Crimes with a sexual motivation;
+According to Washington State Law (RCW 70.125.030), "sexual assault" means one or more of the following: - o Rape or rape of a child; - o Assault with intent to commit rape or rape of a child; - Incest or indecent liberties: - Child molestation; - Sexual misconduct with a minor; - Crimes with a sexual motivation;

-- Custodial sexual misconduct;

-- Sexual exploitation or commercial sex abuse of a minor;

-- Promoting prostitution;

-- o An attempt to commit any of the aforementioned offenses.
+- Custodial sexual misconduct; - o Sexual exploitation or commercial sex abuse of a minor; - o Promoting prostitution; - o An attempt to commit any of the aforementioned offenses.